3mdeb/verified-boot/verified_boot_app_spec.md

 If the bootloader is signed only by Microsoft keys/certificates the trust prompt is deferred for later and the application attemps to process next bootloader if available.
 Trust prompt for Microsoft keys/certificates has the lowest priority (ignoring `BootOrder`) in such case.
+The application will scan the current partition for files that may be alternative usable bootloaders.
+It searches recursively for files using simple heuristics, such as file name:
+`bootx64.efi`, `elilo.efi`, `grubx64.efi`, `shimx64.efi` and `bootmgfw.efi` or
+`.efi` file extension matching.
+If any of the files contains a signature not made by Microsoft keys, they are prioritized for trust prompts.
 Once all other options are exhausted, the application will prompt to trust the Microsoft keys/certificates if any bootloaders signed by them are found.

 The application may continue booting the currently processed bootloader or